felipejoribeiro/my-dev-environment/README.md

 For wifi connection use the  wiki again: https://wiki.archlinux.org/index.php/Network_configuration/Wireless .
 This is a must due to required downloads during arch installation.
 So first thing is to enable the internet.

 #### wifi
 If connect to wifi is necessary you can use the command `wifi-menu`.
+In my case, as i use an **Asus Z170-delux** motherboard with a damn **Broadcom Wireless Network Adapter [14e4:43a0] (rev 3)** chip set, things got pretty dirty.
+I had to read https://wiki.archlinux.org/index.php/broadcom_wireless and download the `sudo pacman -S broadcom-wl-dkms` package and disable some driver modules that were conflicting with `sudo rmmod bcma wl` and  then enable the right one with `sudo modprobe wl`.
+And maybe some more steps i forgot after 24 hours of war.

 #### Keymaps
 The default keymap is the American US one.
 To change that you must first see all the available ones.
 For that enter in the terminal the command: `ls /usr/share/kbd/keymaps/**/*.map.gz | less`.
 Than you can go reading the entries and pressing enter to advance.
 These are the ones i use, with the command to enable then: